MoralisWeb3/docs/docs/01-web3-data-api/aptos/transactions-api/how-to-get-estimate-gas-price.md

 ## Step 2: Estimate gas price

-In order to get estimate gas price, Moralis provides you a [estimateGasPrice](/web3-data-api/aptos/reference/estimate-gas-price) endpoint to do so.
+In order to estimate the gas price, Moralis provides you a [estimateGasPrice](/web3-data-api/aptos/reference/estimate-gas-price) endpoint to do so.

 Here you'll need one parameter: `network`.